top of page

 4. In all language affiliated with Heart of Dinner or our mission, we only allow for inclusive language.
 We strictly avoid divisive language, refraining from any speech that could be construed as pitting one community of color against another.
 Our focus remains steadfast on cultivating a multicultural community, diverse and inclusive, dedicated to highlighting the systemic challenges faced by Asian American older adults through an ethos of care, love, and unity.

-DROP-OFF INSTRUCTIONS:
+DROP-OFF METHOD

-Location: PARTYBUS BAKESHOP @ 31 Essex Street, NY, NY 10002
+• Location: Partybus Bakeshop, 31 Essex Street, New York, NY 10002

-MAIL-IN INSTRUCTIONS:
+MAIL-IN METHOD

-Address: Heart of Dinner @ 31 Howard Street, #404, New York, NY 10013
+• Address: Heart of Dinner, 31 Howard Street, #404, New York, NY 10013

 Volunteer Community Contributed Messages to Copy